Trailer Park Boys: Jail

-Trailer Park Boys: Jail is a Canadian mockumentary television series created by John Paul Tremblay, Robb Wells and Mike Smith (actor).
+Trailer Park Boys: Jail is a Canadian mockumentary television series created by John Paul Tremblay, Robb Wells and Mike Smith.
 It is a spin-off of the series Trailer Park Boys.
 The show follows the misadventures of a group of trailer park residents, mostly from inside the prison.
-The series premiered on swearnet.com on January 1, 2021, and ran for a season.
-A second Christmas special was also announced, featuring unseen footage of John Dunsworth before his death in October 2017.

 Production

 The filming of a new season of Trailer Park Boys was announced on 1 October 2019 on the official facebook page of Trailer Park Boys.
-Dave Lawrence was roped in the series for the first time.
+Dave Lawrence was added to the series for the first time.

+A second season was greenlit and announced by Mike Smith via Swearnet and social media.
+Pre-production on season 2 began on March 13, 2023 and production of the season wrapped on April 25, 2023.

+Release

+The series premiered on swearnet.com on January 1, 2021.
+A second Christmas special was also announced, featuring unseen footage of John Dunsworth before his death in October 2017.
+In October 2022, the series was removed from Swearnet with only the shorts remaining on the site.
+As of July 14, 2025, the series was made available again via Netflix and Trailer Park Boys+.

+Season 2 officially premiered on Netflix in Canada on June 13, 2025.
+On August 8, 2025 the second season was released on Trailer Park Boys+ in the United States.

 Premise

 Episodes revolve around Sunnyvale Trailer Park residents Ricky and Julian being in Sunnyvale Correctional Facility while they try to party only to realize things aren't the same in prison anymore.